praveens-git-bit/Ignite2024/Introduction.md

-# Lab423: Elevate your data workflow with Microsoft Fabric, Copilot and Azure Databricks DREAM Lab
+# Microsoft Fabric, Azure OpenAI and Azure Databricks DREAM Workshop

 **The estimated time to complete this lab is 50 - 60 Minutes.**

 **DISCLAIMER**